What are Overhead Costs?

 They are all the support costs of a business which are not directly attributable to the goods or services that the business is producing.

-Overhead costs continue to be incurred whether goods or services are produced and sold or not, this is in contrast to variable costs which only occur when goods or services are produced and sold.
+A business incurs overhead cost whether goods or services are produced and sold or not, this is in contrast to variable costs which only occur when goods or services are produced and sold.

 For example, a business producing widgets rents a manufacturing premises, the rent is an overhead cost and will not vary in relation to how many widgets are produced, the rent will still be payable whether widgets are produced or not.
 However, the rent is not fixed, over time it will change in stepped increases in accordance with the rental agreement the business has with the owner of the premises.